breatheco-de/content/src/content/lesson/conditionals-in-programing-python.md

 elif value < 10000:
   print("thousands")
 else:
-  print("hundrends of thousands, or maybe more")
+  print("hundreds of thousands, or maybe more")
 ```

 ## The `switch` statement in Python